craftercms/docs/source/site-administrators/engine/configure-url-rewrite.rst

 URL rewriting turns hard to remember, long and complicated URLs into easier to remember URLs.
 Simple URL rewrite rules per site can be done through Crafter Engine.

+Crafter CMS comes with the Tuckey URLRewrite filter, a Java Web Filter with functionality like Apache's mod_rewrite, that lets you setup rewrite rules for your site.

 To add a URL rewrite rule, in Studio, open the **Sidebar** then click on |siteConfig|.
 Click on **Configuration** then select **Engine URL Rewrite Configuration (XML Style)**.

 .. image:: /_static/images/site-admin/config-urlrewrite-select.png